 As for Daniel, a second-grader at Logan Elementary School, he became very concerned about people’s health after repeatedly hearing the word “ebola” on the radio during the 2014 outbreak in West Africa.
 His concept car would motor skilled medical teams to the most affected areas in the world.

 Both boys credit their art teacher, Mercy Yeo of Creative Art Studio in Ann Arbor, for entering the contest.“It has been my joy to work with Michael and Daniel who are both talented in painting.
 In my experience, teaching art is not merely teaching technique and skill, but it also involves nurturing a creative boldness and encouraging self-confidence.
-Toyota Dream Car Art Contest gives them an excellent opportunity to show their creativity, imagination, and meticulous work: qualities that they will apply to every aspect of their futures,” Yeo said.
+The Toyota Dream Car USA Art Contest gave them an excellent opportunity to show their creativity, imagination, and meticulous work: qualities that they will apply to every aspect of their futures,” Yeo said.
 Another one of Yeo’s students also was a U.S. Winner in the 9th World Toyota Dream Car Art Contest.
 The artwork “Egg-Cellent Hen Car” by Emily Hu, age 6, won the Bronze Award in Category 1: Youth, Under 8 Years.
 To learn more about Creative Art Studio, contact Mrs. Yeo via email or by phone at (734) 548-9828.